Eugene Borowitz: Career

 Borowitz is best known for his development of "covenant theology," a term he first introduced in a 1961 article in Commentary.
 His work concerned itself with the dilemma of the postmodern Jew: committed to individual autonomy, but nevertheless involved with God, Torah and Israel.
 His interest in redefining covenant led him to significant work in normative ethics, some of which was collected in his book Exploring Jewish Ethics (264), and his teaching on the subject led to the volume, Reform Jewish Ethics and the Halakhah (298).
 Borowitz's work in covenant theology found its mature expression in his 1991 book, Renewing the Covenant (273).

 One of Borowitz's most significant accomplishments was his founding of Sh'ma, a Journal of Jewish Responsibility in 1970.
 He was its publisher and editor for twenty-three years, and he served as Senior Editor from 1993 to 1997.
 Sh'ma provided a forum where voices from all segments of the Jewish community could be heard on a wide range of controversial topics.
 Borowitz wrote numerous short book reviews for Sh'ma.

 Personal life

+Borowitz was a committed civil rights activist, who was arrested during a sit-in with young black people in a segregated restaurant.
+He was married to Estelle Covel Borowitz, a psychologist.
+They had five children together.
 Borowitz died on January 22, 2016, at the age of 91 at his home in Stamford, Connecticut.